tlaskowsky/cdk-gitlab-3day-workshop/README.md

 # AWS CDK with TypeScript & GitLab CI/CD Workshop

-Welcome to this intensive 3-day hands-on workshop focused on building a complete document processing pipeline using AWS CDK with TypeScript and GitLab CI/CD pipelines.
+Welcome to this intensive 3-day hands-on workshop focused on building a document processing pipeline using AWS CDK with TypeScript and GitLab CI/CD pipelines.

 ## Course Overview